In this section:

 You can contact the Tax Credit Office by calling the Tax Credit Helpline.

 You may have got an award notice because you have recently renewed your tax credits.
-If your child is 16 (or nearly 16) it will show your Child Tax Credit stopping for them on 31 August.
+If your child is 16 or over (or nearly 16), it could show your Child Tax Credit stopping for them on 31 August.

-If your child is staying on at school or college, or starting a training course, your Child Tax Credit for them will carry on.
+If your child is staying on at school or college, or doing a training course, your Child Tax Credit will carry on.
 You'll get another award notice after 1 September showing this.
-But you must have told the Tax Credit Office that your is child staying on, and the education or training must count for tax credits.
+But you must have told the Tax Credit Office, and the education or training must count for tax credits.
+Follow the link below to check whether your child's education or training counts.

 Remember to tell the Tax Credit Office straight away about any changes to your child's education or training.
 You can do this by calling the Tax Credit Helpline.